JuliaLang/julia/doc/src/manual/strings.md

 * `10xxxxxx`;
 * `11111xxx`.

-In particular this implies that overlong and too high code unit sequences are accepted.
+In particular this means that overlong and too-high code unit sequences and prefixes thereof are treated as a single invalid character rather than multiple invalid characters.
-This rule is best explained by an example:
+This rule may be best explained with an example:

 ```julia-repl
 julia> s = "\xc0\xa0\xe2\x88\xe2|"